Happy scripting

 The text can be your signature, your company's logo and contact information, a legal disclaimer, etc.

-You can specify different text (and formating) for different content-types.
+You can specify different text (and formatting) for different content-types.
 You can add a HTML-formatted footer for the HTML part of a message, and a Text-only footer for the Text-only part.

 AddFooter runs with the [FILE][RETPATH][RCPT] Execute parameters, and will append the footer to the last text part when there is multiple text parts with attachments in the middle.